 Over the past 28 years, many students have contributed to making a difference at Marshall Middle School.
 We are proud to have you as a student at Marshall Middle School.
-We expect you to have an excellent school year, and we know you will help us to continue to build on our reputation of excellence.
+We expect you to have an excellent school year, and we know you will help us to continue to build on our success as a school and community.
 Thank you in advance for the difference you will make this school year.